LLaMA-XR: A Novel Framework for Radiology Report Generation using LLaMA and QLoRA Fine Tuning: Material and Methods

 Our framework involves two primary components: one for visual information extraction from CXRs and the other for generating reports using LLMs.
 For visual information extraction, we utilized DenseNet-121, and for generating reports, we employed LLaMA 3.
 Figure~\ref{fig:model_architecture} provides an illustration of this framework.

-\paragraph{DenseNet-121} For visual information extraction, we used the ``DenseNet121-res224-all"~\citep{cohen2022torchxrayvision} pre-trained model.
+The ``DenseNet121-res224-all" model~\citep{cohen2022torchxrayvision} was pre-trained on a broad collection of public CXR datasets that includes the IU X-ray dataset.
+Although the visual extractor is kept completely frozen (no gradients are back-propagated) and is used only to produce fixed 36-dimensional embeddings, we acknowledge that pre-training on IU X-ray may introduce a potential source of bias.
+In particular, the model may generate higher-quality embeddings for images drawn from a familiar distribution, which could slightly inflate performance compared to entirely unseen datasets.
+This limitation is consistent with prior work using large-scale pre-trained CXR models and should be considered when interpreting results.
 In the model name, DenseNet-121 refers to the architecture, res224 indicates $224 \times 224$ pixels resolution, and `all' signifies that the model was trained on all available chest X-ray datasets.
 DenseNet-121 is a convolutional neural network known for its dense connectivity pattern, which enables feature reuse across layers and promotes the learning of compact and informative image representations~\citep{nguyen2021automated, nicolson2023improving}.
 This model extracts detailed visual features from chest radiographs, outputs confidence scores for 18 different medical conditions: Atelectasis, Cardiomegaly, Consolidation, Edema, Effusion, Emphysema, Enlarged Cardiomediastinum, Fibrosis, Fracture, Hernia, Infiltration, Lung Lesion, Lung Opacity, Mass, Nodule, Pleural Thickening, Pneumonia, and Pneumothorax.
 These scores serve as semantically rich embeddings for the report generation module, guiding the language model in producing clinically meaningful narratives.
-Although DenseNet-121 was selected due to its strong performance and efficient parameter usage in medical imaging tasks, our framework is modular and flexible, allowing alternative architectures such as ResNet, EfficientNet, or Vision Transformers to be substituted based on specific needs or experimental goals.
-Figure~\ref{fig:densnetOutput} shows an illustration of the model’s multi-label output classes, while Figure~\ref{fig:heatmap} presents a heatmap overlay on a chest X-ray image, highlighting the spatial regions considered most relevant during classification.
-These visualizations enhance interpretability by linking model decisions to specific image regions, thereby supporting transparent and informed clinical use.
+We chose to use a small 36-dimensional vector of 18-condition confidence scores instead of larger high-dimensional vectors.
+This allows us to have clinically interpretable priors, reduce the dimensionality of the input for the LLM, and align with radiology terminology.